 The Porcupine Walk winds from Perisher Valley Reservoir through snow grass and snow gums to The Porcupines, huge granite boulders where you’ll enjoy panoramic views of Thredbo Valley and beyond.

 Ride the relaxed 4km ride around Perisher village or take the more challenging 20km return ride from Perisher to Charlotte Pass, where you can bike and hike up Mount Kosciuszko.
-Mountain bikes can be ride as far as Rawson Pass, where there are bike stands and you can walk the 1.4km to Australia’s rooftop.
+Mountain bikes can be ridden as far as Rawson Pass, where there are bike stands and you can walk the 1.4km to Australia’s rooftop.

 Pristine waters from melting snow caps flow each spring into rivers and lakes teeming with jumping trout.
 The crystal-clear waters of the Snowy, Thredbo and Eucumbene rivers meet in Lake Jindabyne, which is a short drive east from Perisher.